 I had successfully tried regular strength after years of using clinical strength, so I thought my body was ready to try something without any antiperspirant.
 Natural deodorants do not use antiperspirant at all.
 They rely on deodorant to work on the bacteria in sweat instead of an ingredient that blocks sweat.
 Most antiperspirants also use deodorant, but most of their effectiveness comes from blocking the sweat altogether.
 After brief research, I decided to start my journey with the one everyone always talks about, Lavanila, and the one that has great reviews for a mass market, drugstore brand, Schmidt’s.

 While I admittedly like that aluminum deodorants have antiperspirants, I can handle excessive sweat (at least while my body weaned its aluminum addiction) as long as I do not smell bad.
-Rumor had it that there is an adjustment period where your body would sweat excessively and reek of body odor until it accepted the new normal of not using any aluminum for the antiperspirant.
-Had I not read that, I would have tried switching over years ago.
+Had I not read about the adjustment period where your body would sweat excessively and reek of body odor until it accepted the new normal of not using any aluminum for the antiperspirant, I would have tried switching over years ago.
 We all have our quirks, and I would rather pump my body with aluminum than smell bad.
 That’s just me (and probably a lot of other people).

 I started with the Lavanila Sport Luxe Deodorant.
 For some strange reason, I thought purchasing the larger 2.2oz size for $16 was a good idea.
 The price has since dropped to $14.
 It immediately won me over the second I applied it.
 Fresh scents are my favorite, and this smells like fresh and soap had a beautiful baby.
 Without a doubt, it is the best smelling deodorant I have ever applied.
 In less than an hour, I was sweating a lot.
 That did not throw me off, because I knew my body was not used to the lack of aluminum plugging my sweat glands.
 As the days rolled on, the sweat intensified, which I also expected.
 Aluminum takes some time to completely leave the body.
 Anyone who has ever accidentally gotten aluminum based deodorant on her hand can attest that it takes many washes before your hands feel normal again.